etjernst/Tutorials/README.md

   the most recent files on the default branch.
 In brief, you wouldn't get any of the magic (i.e., the .git folder) and you can no longer use git in the downloaded folder

-#### Committing
+#### 4. Committing
 = a revision

 Above, I mentioned that a project repo stores every file's revision history.
 How do changes make it into the history?
-And how is it different from, say, Dropbox.
+And how is it different from, say, how this works in Dropbox.

 Dropbox does version control, right?
 You can click on files and see previous versions.
 One issue is that you get a new version every single time you  press `Ctrl+S` or click save.
 If you click `Ctrl+S` a lot (like I do), you end up with tons of changes.

-How many of these are meaningful?
+How many of these are meaningful changes?
+And how would I figure out a week from now (or three years from now!) which of these changes did something specific when I try to remember?

 ![dropbox screenshot](assets/dropbox.png "Dropbox screenshot")